gumaerc-testorg/test-site/content/pages/saved-copy-for-14310x.md

 ## Long Question 6 - More on Flowers in China

-[Download the data set](https://studio.mitxonline.mit.edu/assets/courseware/v1/bbf68069ed2763d0bf83506acd468a88/asset-v1:MITxT+14.310x+3T2021+type@asset+block/qian.csv) used in Qian's paper (qian.csv).
+{{% resource_link "ac75cd16-89ad-48b7-ad58-cb48e1199975" "Download the data set" %}} used in Qian's paper (qian.csv).
 The data contains the following variables:

 ●     **admin**: an id for each region in China.